akeneo/pim-community-dev/UPGRADE.md

     If you have custom code in your project, this step may raise errors in the "post-script" command.
     In this case, go to the chapter "Migrate your custom code" before running the database migration.

-10. Update your JS depdencies
+10. Update your JS dependencies

    From the downloaded archive: